 All PLUP and CLUP applicants must adhere to the process requirements for obtaining a permit, as set forth in Section 4.0 of the SMP for the Toledo Bend Project.
 SRA-TX permits on a recurring interval CLUP and PLUP lands within the FERC Project Boundary on CLUP or PLUP lands.
 An approved PLUP or CLUP does not grant a permittee approval to construct improvements within the FERC Project Boundary.
 Refer to Section 1.1.4 for discussion on requirements to construct improvements within the FERC Project Boundary.
 In addition to the requirements set forth in the SMP for the Toledo Bend Project, all applicants must include proof of ownership of land adjoining SRA-TX's lands within the FERC Project Boundary.
-SRA-TX is implementing a modern GIS/spatial tracking database to manage PLUPs and CLUP permits.
+Upon initial issuance of a PLUP and CLUP, SRA-TX will furnish a permit plate to the permittee, which must be posted in a conspicuous location that is easily identifiable from the ReservoirSRA-TX is implementing a modern GIS/spatial tracking database to manage PLUPs and CLUP permits.